ALTER PRIVACY POLICY¶

 Specifies a new body for the policy.

-The SQL expression of the body calls two internal functions to control the return value of the policy: NO_PRIVACY_POLICY and PRIVACY_BUDGET.
+The SQL expression of the body calls two functions to control the return value of the policy: NO_PRIVACY_POLICY and PRIVACY_BUDGET.
 When a query is executed against a table that has been assigned the policy, Snowflake evaluates the conditions of the body to call the appropriate function and return a value.
 This return value determines which privacy budget, if any, is associated with the query against the privacy-protected table.

 The expression can use context functions such as CURRENT_ROLE or INVOKER_ROLE to associate a user or group of users with a privacy budget.